-Kamilla Skaalsveen started as a PhD student at CCRI in February 2017.
-Her supervisors are Julie Ingram (CCRI), Lucy Clarke (Uni of Glos) and Julie Urquhart (CCRI).
-The project is part-funded by the Environment Agency and the University of Gloucestershire, and the working title of her project is ‘Assessing the impact of farming practices on soil functions: achieving benefits for soil, water quality and flow and the farm business’.
+Kamilla Skaalsveen started her PhD at CCRI in February 2017 and finished it in 2020.
+Her supervisors were Julie Ingram (CCRI), Lucy Clarke (Uni of Glos) and Julie Urquhart (CCRI).
+The project was part-funded by the Environment Agency and the University of Gloucestershire.

-This interdisciplinary research degree project consist of three main parts;
+This interdisciplinary research degree project consisted of three main parts;

-(i) a literature review (“The effect of no-till farming on the soil functions of water purification and retention in north-western Europe”) with the aim to investigate results from recent studies of NT practices carried out in NW Europe and assess how they are affecting the water purification and retention functions of the soil,
+(i) a literature review (“The effect of no-till farming on the soil functions of water purification and retention in north-western Europe”) to investigate results from recent studies of NT practices carried out in NW Europe and assess how they affected the water purification and retention functions of the soil,

 (ii) field data collection in the Carrant Catchment at Overbury (no-till farming) and Kemerton (conventional), comparing the effect of no-till and conventional farming practices on soil and water quality, and